tiepdotme/team3128.github.io/members/index.md

 <img src="/assets/page_photos/members/11.jpg" class="leftimage">

 **Learn your way around the workshop.** Through various talks and hands-on explanations, mentors and students explain how to use various tools and the various procedures of the team.
+Unfortunately, while we are in an online setting, this won't be possible, but videos may be provided soon!
 **Attend Workshops and Classes.** Throughout preseason, our members and mentors will be giving lessons and working with new members to help them learn more and be ready for build season.
 **Be Involved.** Often, the best learning experience comes with jumping right into it.
 With the guidance of more experienced mentors and members, pursue projects and participate in what interests you.
 **Take a look at our team resources.** Our team has collected information that we think is important, and you can find all of that on [our resources page](/resources/).